axelrogg/voltpy/docs/mechanical-analysis.md

 Not every hypothesis can be used as the reference state for sag-tension calculations.

-A **controlling hypothesis** is defined as one that:
+A **controlling hypothesis** is defined as one that

 -   satisfies its own allowable tension, and
 -   when used as a base state, does not cause any other hypothesis to exceed its allowable tension after state change.

+!!!
+Important
     Ohmly determines the controlling hypothesis automatically.

     If not such hypothesis exists, the configuration is considered invalid.

 ### Sag-Tension Table Calculation